computational-psychology/computational-psychology-www/content/pages/index.rst

 New group members: Lynn Schmittwilken and Bianca del Mestre
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On Oct 1st two new members joined us in our group.
-Lynn joined us as a Ph.D. student, and also she is part of the
+Lynn joined us as a Ph.D. student, and she is part of the
 `Science of Intelligence <https://www.scienceofintelligence.de>`_'s Doctoral Programm.
-And Bianca is our new Assistant.
+And Bianca is our new secretary.
 Their contact details can be found in `People <people.html>`_.